Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 First, take a breath, a deep breath.
 Then another and another.

-Panic impedes your ability to think clearly, and you need to be methodical and deliberate.
+Panic impedes your ability to think clearly, and you must be methodical and deliberate.
 I very much understand the fear of losing a family member.
 Still, the time spent in a meltdown is time spent not looking for your beloved Golden Retriever.

 - Where did you last see your Golden Retriever?
 Was it at home or on a walk?
 How long since you noticed the dog was lost?
 (The more time he’s gone, the farther he could have gone and the greater the search area).